 But we don’t think Thomas & Darden is necessarily targeting the DIY crowd with Kube.
 Instead, if you’re interested in this sound system, you’re likely either a) really, really into new tech, or b) have thousands in surplus cash to spend on what amounts to a party-starter.

 Do you throw a lot of parties or special events, whether indoors or outdoors?
 Is money rarely an object when it comes to new tech?
 If so, you’re probably not going to find anything cooler or higher quality than Kube.
 If you place your order, be sure to come back here and let us know your thoughts!

 Beforehand though, here are a couple important considerations to keep in mind:

 At between 50 and 60 pounds (depending on the media outlet you’re citing), Kube is certainly less hefty and bulky than a traditional multi-piece sound system, but it’s not light.
 In fact, whenever you see Kube being moved in their promo video, it’s always handled by two people.

 So, when you see Kube resting on a dock in the middle of a lake (like on the product’s website), you need to keep in mind that it probably got there by boat, and it likely took a couple people a solid heave-ho to put it in place.

 What Kind of Battery Does Kube Contain?

-Also, while we know that Kube’s battery can last up to 20 hours on a single charge, we’re not told what kind of battery it contains, how long it takes to recharge, how many charge cycles the battery is expected to last, and whether or not the battery is replaceable.
+Kube’s battery can last up to 20 hours on a single charge but it's unclear what kind of battery it contains, how long it takes to recharge, how many charge cycles the battery is expected to last, and whether or not the battery is replaceable.
 Otherwise, you might have to spend another $3,000 to obtain a replacement.